veiset/poe-vendor-string/README.md

-# Path of Exile Vendor Search Tool
+# Path of Exile Regex Tool

 A tool for generating vendor search strings.
 With no false positives matches and with query shortening, so you can fit more stuff in to your search!